Colin Berry: Freelance

 After going freelance in 2006, Berry continued reading the news on Radio 2 until September 2012, when big changes occurred resulting in the majority of Radio 2 news summaries being read by journalists.
 His last bulletin was at 3am on 8 September 2012.
-Having presented late night Saturdays on BBC Three Counties Radio from 2004, during 2009 and 2010 Berry presented a weekly show for BBC Local Radio across the Eastern Counties - The Saturday Club: 6 to 9pm, playing music from the 1960s and 1970s.
-Until 2019, he had an occasional series for BBC Three Counties Radio - A Little Light Music, along with other music shows on or around bank holidays.
-He has also been heard periodically on The Vintage Top 40 Show on various BBC local stations at 5pm on Sundays.
+Having presented late-night Saturdays on BBC Three Counties Radio from 2004, during 2009 and 2010 Berry presented a weekly show for BBC Local Radio across the Eastern Counties – The Saturday Club: 6pm to 9pm, playing music from the 1960s and 1970s.
+Until 2019, he had an occasional series for BBC Three Counties Radio: A Little Light Music, along with other music shows on or around bank holidays.
+He was also heard periodically on The Vintage Top 40 Show on various BBC local stations at 5pm on Sundays.

 Berry was the regular cover for Richard Spendlove's long-running music and phone-in show on BBC local radio in the east and south-east of England on Saturday nights for a few years until his final show on 29 April 2017.

-He is represented by BigFish Media for his voiceover work.
+He was represented by BigFish Media for his voiceover work.

+Illness and death

+Berry suffered from dementia in his later years and died from the illness on 16 April 2025, aged 79.